A Perfect Candidate

-A Perfect Candidate is a 1996 documentary about the 1994 U.S. Senate race in Virginia between Democrat Chuck Robb and Republican Oliver North.
+A Perfect Candidate is a 1996 documentary about the 1994 United States Senate election in Virginia between Democrat Chuck Robb and Republican Oliver North.
 The film aired on television as part of the PBS series P.O.V. in 1997, earning the network an Emmy Award nomination.

 Release

 Box office

 Screened at only a few locations, the film grossed $134,485 at the box office.